Top 10 Castles in Perthshire

 Over to you!

-Now you know where our favorite castles in Perthshire are, it’s time to get out and explore!
+Now you know where our favourite castles in Perthshire are, it’s time to get out and explore!
 In case you aren’t familiar with Perthshire, here’s a map to help you find all the castles mentioned above.